 Plan the vegetation for buffer zones using Design Criteria for Permanent Seeding, Tree Planting on Disturbed Areas, and/or Shrub, Vine and Groundcover Planting.
 No invasive species shall be used.
-If trees are planted, at least 2 hardwood species should be used.
+If trees are planted, multiple hardwood species should be used.